abu-lang/abuc/README.md

     ...
 }
 ```
-We can compile such program to *Golang* code by typing:
+We can compile such program to *Go* code by typing:
 ```
 $ abuc -o testgo -t go test.abu
 ```
-The command outputs three *Golang* source code file `testgo-dev1.go`, `testgo-dev2.go` and `testgo-dev3.go`. <br><br>
+The command outputs three *Go* source code files `testgo-dev1.go`, `testgo-dev2.go` and `testgo-dev3.go`. <br><br>

-Consider now the `abudsl` example program `raspberry-pi.abu`, that you can find in the [raspberry-pi](https://github.com/abu-lang/abudsl/tree/master/examples/raspberry-pi) folder.
+Consider now the `abudsl` example program `raspberry-pi.abu`, that you can find in the [raspberry-pi](https://github.com/abu-lang/abudsl/tree/master/examples/raspberry-pi) directory of the `abudsl` repository.
 We can compile such program to *arm64* executables by typing:
 ```
-$ abuc -o testraspberry -t arm64 -c config.json raspberry-pi.abu
+$ abuc -o testraspberry -s linux -t arm64 -c config.json raspberry-pi.abu
 ```
+in the `raspberry-pi` directory.
 The command outputs two *arm64* executables `testraspberry-controls` and `testraspberry-wheel`, that can be directly deployed on the Raspberry Pi.

 ## License